jazzfan2/helper_scripts/README.md

 'mount_plugdrives.sh' mounts all external USB-drives, eMMC's and SD-Cards that are physically added to the system.
 Meant to be launched as a menu-item from XFile's tools-menu.
-If a password is required for mounting a particular volume, 'mount_volumes.sh' offers an xterm window popup prompting for it.
+If a password is required for mounting a particular volume, 'mount_plugdrives.sh' offers an xterm window popup prompting for it.

 ## mount_volumes.sh

 'mount_volumes.sh' mounts or unmounts volume(s) selected in the file manager.
 Mounting point(s) selected in the file manager by mouse button 1 ('primary X-selection') is/are taken by the program as argument(s).
 Meant to be launched as a menu-item from XFile's tools-menu,or as a mount/unmount command from its context menu.
-As with mount_plugdrives.sh, an xterm window popup prompts for a password if required.
+As with 'mount_plugdrives.sh', an xterm window popup prompts for a password if required.

 Unmounting takes option -u